 Dealing with dogs.
 If bothered by a dog, dismount at once and keep your bike between you and the animal.
 Never try to out-race a dog, hit it with your foot or squirt it with your bottle.

 Riding in populated areas.
 Stay alert and ride defensively.
 Never ride your bike on the sidewalk.
 Watch for car doors opening, cars pulling into traffic, pedestrians darting into the roadway, etc.

 Take care of your physical needs.
 Drink plenty of water throughout your ride.
 Always drink often and before you’re thirsty.
 Carry energy snacks with you and eat before you feel hungry.
 Create rest stops every 15 km or so to get off the bike and take a stretch.
 Stop for a leisurely lunch.

 Pace Yourself.
 Listen to your body.
 Never push yourself beyond your comfort limits.
 If you do get signals from your body that are unusual or alarming, call (or have someone else call) EMERGENCY 911 right away.

 Carpooling.
-When accepting a car ride to starting point of an LOC same-day event, it is customary to help defray operating costs by paying the driver $5.00 for trips within Lambton County (or within St. Clair County in the U.S.), or $10.00 outside of those counties.
-Carpooling arrangements including cost sharing payments for multi-day, longer distance trips should be determined by the event leader before departure.
+When sharing a car ride to starting point of an LOC same-day event, it is customary to make a donation to the driver $5.00 for carpooling trips within Lambton County (or within St. Clair County in the U.S.), or $10.00 outside of those counties.
+Carpooling arrangements including cost sharing donations for multi-day, longer distance trips should be determined by the event leader before departure.